keikai/keikai-tutorial/readme.md

 # Keikai Tutorial
-[Keikai](https://keikai.io/) is a web spreadsheet designed for big data.
+[Keikai](https://keikai.io/) works as a spreadsheet engine of your web application.
 This project demonstrates how you can build an application in Keikai's Java client API with several examples.

 # How to Try Keikai with Chrome